Chamfer Mill Speeds and Feeds [ Chamfering Tool Guide ]

 What’s the difference between a Fillet, Chamfer, and Bevel?

 Here are the different types of edge treatments:

-- A fillet is a radiused edge.
+- A fillet is a radiused edge on the work piece.
 The profile is an arc.

-- A chamfer applies a flat at an angle to the edge.
+- A chamfer applies a flat at an angle to the edge on the work piece.
 The angle is usually a 45 degree chamfer.

 - A bevel occurs when the flat is the whole edge and there is no vertical wall.

 The most common reason to Chamfer Edges is to make sure they’re not sharp.
 Machining operations can leave razor-sharp edges that can cut fingers and flesh.

 Even if the edge is not too sharp, there may be burrs left behind by the machining process.
 Cutting a chamfer removes the burrs and saves on other methods of Deburring.

 Sharp Edges and Burrs are often unacceptable for finished parts.
 Chamfer Mills can be an important part of deburring operations.
 If a print specifies “break all edges”, chamfer the edges with a chamfer mill.